patrickbirch/percona-server/doc/source/security/data_at_rest_encryption.rst

    $ mysqld --early-plugin-load="keyring_file=keyring_file.so"

-Altermatively, you can add this option to your configuration file:
+Alternatively, you can add this option to your configuration file:

 .. code-block:: guess